CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/Research.md

 ### Thaumometer Scanning

-The following methods allow for scanning a specified Object with a thaumometer to discover the Object's component aspects.
+The following methods allow for scanning a specified Object with a Thaumometer to discover the Object's component aspects.

 ```groovy
 mods.thaumcraft.Research.addScannable(Block)